ChUrl/flake-nixinator/README.md

 When creating a NixOS configuration inside the ``NixFlake/flake.nix`` the common configuration is imported.
 Because the hostname is propagated to the common configuration, it can import the host-specific config by itself.

+# Notes

+- I didn't organize the modules in folders with a ``default.nix`` for every module as this reduces readability
+- Modules are split into system modules and home modules
+- The ``NixFlake/overlays/default.nix`` imports all the derivations
+- ``NixFlake/config`` contains all the dotfiles that are symlinked by HomeManager